ovinueza/ETL_Project/README.md

 For this project, we chose the supplier side and focused our data preparation and possible uses on how many AFVs have been made available in the auto market.

+## Pre Installation
+To run this project you will need to have the following installed:

+Pandas, Numpy, sqlalchemy, time, psycopg2 and PostgreSQL11.

+## Running this project
+You will need 8 csv files located in the Resources folder or if you would like to download them yourself please click here.
+In addition you will need the TableCreation.sql, ReadCleanWrite.ipynb and Queries.sql

+### Start
+1.Start by creating a database in pgAdmin named dbFuelTypes then use the Query Tool to run the TableCreation.sql file.
+This will create the necessary tables where the data will load.

+2. Run the ReadCleanWrite.ipynb file.
+This will load all the transformed and normalized data from the csv files into pgAdmin.

+3. Run the Queries.sql file to see the type of information we obtained out of this project.